vchongmorrison/vchongmorrison.github.io/_protocols/atacseq-FACS.md

 3. Pellet collected cells at 500 g/rcf at 4C for 5 minutes in cooled tabletop micro-centrifuge.
 4. Carefully remove Hank's without disturbing the cell pellet (can be challenging to see).
 5. Add 50 µl cold 1X PBS by pipetting gently against the opposite wall where the cell pellet would be.
-6. Centrifuge 500 g/rcf at 4C for 5 minutes in cooled tabletop micro-centrifuge.
+6. Wash cell pellet by centrifuging 500 g/rcf at 4C for 5 minutes in cooled tabletop micro-centrifuge.
 7. Carefully remove PBS and add 50 µl cold Cell Lysis Buffer.
-8. Gently pipette 3-5 times to resuspend the cell pellet.
+8. Lyse cells by gently pipetting 3-5 times.
-9. Centrifuge 500 g/rcf at 4C for 10 minutes in cooled tabletop micro-centrifuge.
+9. Pellet nuclei by centrifuging 500 g/rcf at 4C for 10 minutes in cooled tabletop micro-centrifuge.
 10. Carefully remove supernatant and set the nuclei pellet on ice.
 11. Proceed immediately to Tn5 transposition.